sindresorhus/meow/readme.md

 The description will be shown above your help text automatically.

-Set it to `false` to disable it altogether.

 ##### version

 Type: `string` `boolean`<br>
 Default: The package.json `"version"` property

 Set a custom version output.

-Set it to `false` to disable it altogether.

 ##### autoHelp